 Miro uses role-based access control to manage what a user can see or do in the product.
-Roles are defined on the level of Boards, Projects, Teams, and Companies.
-Some of the user roles may be inter-dependent, require a specific plan or a paid license.
+User roles are defined for boards, projects, teams, and companies.
+Some user roles may require a specific plan or a paid license.

 Roles on boards

 Roles on boards can be received directly by invitation or indirectly by default sharing settings or sharing a board on the team level.
 To configure your board access level, open the board's Share menu and choose from the roles listed below.

 Each board has a board owner.
 There can only be one board owner per board.
 The board owner can:

 - add co-owners (on Business and Enterprise plan)

 - hide frames, use protected lock (on paid plans)

 - configure board content settings (on paid plans)

 - transfer board ownership to another collaborator